-Blessed with warm, clear water and abundant marine life, it’s not surprising that Egypt’s Red Sea has long been considered one of the world’s top dive destinations.
-A wealth of different liveaboard and land-based package deals make it easy to plan your vacation; while the diversity of the Red Sea's reefs means that there’s something for everyone - whether you’re interested in bucket-list megafauna or hard-to-find macro species.
+Blessed with warm, clear water and abundant marine life, it’s not surprising that Egypt’s Red Sea has long been considered one of the world’s top scuba diving destinations.
+A wealth of different liveaboard and land-based package deals make it easy to plan your vacation; while the diversity of the Red Sea's reefs means that there’s something for everyone - whether you’re interested in bucket list megafauna or hard-to-find macro species.

 Ranging from the wreck-littered north to the more remote south, Sharm El Sheikh, Hurghada and Marsa Alam are three of the region’s most iconic dive spots.
 Wherever you decide to go, here are five of the many reasons to choose the Red Sea as your next dive destination.

 Note: Please check up-to-date travel warnings before planning a trip to Egypt.

 Diving conditions in the Red Sea are idyllic, with water temperatures rarely falling below 71°F/22°C even in the depths of the Egyptian winter (December - February).
 In summer, water temperatures in the southern Red Sea typically reach 86°F/30°C - making it possible to plan multiple dives without getting chilled.
 Topside weather conditions are equally pleasant, with temperatures ranging from 68°F/20°C - 104°F/40°C depending on the time of year.

 Visibility is usually excellent, and can sometimes reach a dizzying 130 feet/40 meters.
 This incredible clarity transforms the area’s teeming reefs into a veritable aquarium, providing the perfect conditions for underwater photographers hoping to get that perfect shot.
 The abundance of warm, clear water helps new or inexperienced divers to feel comfortable underwater, making the Red Sea an excellent choice for those hoping to sign up for an entry level scuba course.